mbashem/multi-cast/README.md

 	-> Use c++ for some components

 # features
--> Standard text messages between individuals and group

--> Audio + video calls (including group calls)
+-> Video streaming site where users in group can watch videos

+-> If one user pauses video will be paused for everyone

+-> They can share their camera

 # future
 -> Integrate ai chat bot